vitalreactor/twilio-rest/README.md

 Send a message

-## Messaging Usage
+## Messages Usage

-The twilio.messaging namespace has a higher level interface for SMS messaging applications that is somewhat opinionated about how to manage and use multiple accounts, allocate numbers, and assign behaviors to specific numbers using applications.
+The twilio.messages namespace has a higher level interface for SMS messaging applications that is somewhat opinionated about how to manage and use multiple accounts, allocate numbers, and assign behaviors to specific numbers using applications.

     (ns my.cool.application
-	  (:require [twilio.messaging :as msg]))
+	  (:require [twilio.messages :as msg]))

 Connect the namespace to your master account